About the Program

 Acting Workshops

-High-energy, intensive and immersive classes for drama students.
+High-energy, intensive, and immersive classes for drama students:

-- Foundational acting including voice and movement, improv, monologue and scene work
+• Foundational acting including voice and movement, improv, monologue, and scene work

-- Specialized classes can include intro to Shakespeare, acting for the camera, fight choreography, playwriting, and more
+• Specialized classes can include Intro to Shakespeare, acting for the Camera, fight choreography, playwriting, and more

-- Taught by Canada’s leading theatre professionals
+• Taught by Canada’s leading theatre professionals

-- Small class sizes
+• Small class sizes

 Digital Media Sound Design Workshops

-Dynamic, immersive workshops exploring digital media & sound design in performance.
+Dynamic, immersive workshops exploring digital media & sound design in performance:

-- Explore digital media design in theatre, dance, and live performance
+• Explore digital media design in theatre, dance, and live performance

-- Experiment with sound design and music production
+• Experiment with sound design and music production

-- Learn recording fundamentals including assembling and mixing
+• Learn recording fundamentals including assembling and mixing

-- Practice video editing
+• Practice video editing

-- Small class sizes
+• Small class sizes

 Embodied English Classes

-Creative, acting-focused English classes.
+Creative, acting-focused English classes:

-- For high intermediate to advanced English speakers*
+• For intermediate to advanced English speakers*

-- Innovative approach using acting techniques to achieve full-fluency communication
+• Innovative approach using acting techniques to achieve full-fluency communication

-- Fine-tune language skills in a fun, exploratory setting
+• Fine-tune language skills in a fun, exploratory setting

 Co-curricular Activities and Outings

-Explore Toronto, its theatre and culture.
+Explore Toronto, its theatre, and culture:

-- Daily excursions to explore Toronto’s vibrant arts and culture scene
+• Excursions to explore Toronto’s vibrant arts and culture scene

-- Talks and guided tours with leading theatre and music professionals
+• Talks and guided tours with leading theatre and music professionals

-- Visits to major theatre and musical productions
+• Visits to major theatre and musical productions

-- All-inclusive (admission fees, tickets, transportation, etc. are already included in the program fee).
+• All-inclusive (admission fees, tickets, transportation, etc. are already included in the program fee)

-About University College and University of Toronto
+University College and University of Toronto

 University College Summer Drama for International Students is hosted by University College at the University of Toronto.